unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > 👉 Note: CLDR-TC has agreed that the changes required were too extensive to maintain compatibility.
 For this reason, the `ldmlKeyboard3.dtd` DTD used here is _not_ compatible with DTDs from prior versions of CLDR such as v43 and prior.
 >
-> To process earlier XML files, use the prior DTD and specification, such as v43.1 found at <https://www.unicode.org/reports/tr35/tr35-69/tr35.html>
+> To process earlier XML files, use the data and specification from v43.1, found at <https://www.unicode.org/reports/tr35/tr35-69/tr35.html>

 ### <a name="Accessibility" href="#Accessibility">Accessibility</a>

 Keyboard use can be challenging for individuals with various types of disabilities.
 For this revision, the committee is not evaluating features or architectural designs for the purpose of improving accessibility.
 Such consideration could be fruitful for future revisions.
 However, some points on this topic should be made:

 1. Having an industry-wide standard format for keyboards will enable accessibility software to make use of keyboard data with a reduced dependence on platform-specific knowledge.
-2. Features which require certain levels of mobility or speed of entry should be considered for their accessibility impact.
+2. Features which require certain levels of mobility or speed of entry should be considered for their impact on accessibility.
 This impact could be mitigated by means of additional, accessible methods of generating the same output.
 3. Public feedback is welcome on any aspects of this document which might hinder accessibility.

 ## <a name="Definitions" href="#Definitions">Definitions</a>